New Student Advising

 Most of them are.
 Generally speaking, assume that once you start a test, you need to finish it in that one sitting.
 Be sure you plan to take the tests when you have an uninterrupted block of time!

 Online placement tests must be taken prior to matriculation.
-Because most online placement tests impact Autumn registration, they should be completed by June 20 so that placements can be available in my.uchicago.edu prior to the start of the pre-registration period.
-Placements will be visible in your Student Portal on or around July 22.
+Because most online placement tests impact your ability to enroll in coursework for Autumn Quarter, they should be completed by June 20 so that placements can be available in my.uchicago.edu prior to the start of the pre-registration period.
+Results of placement exams completed on time by June 20 will be visible in your my.UChicago portal by Monday, July 21.

 Online placement tests do not award credit for past course work, nor may they be used to meet graduation requirements.
 They are designed only to identify the most appropriate course for you to take.
 Accreditation exams, which you will take during Orientation Week, do have the potential to award credit.

-In the case of Math coursework, you should register for the course indicated by the Mathematics Placement Test.
-The Math department is confident in the insight the test provides about your background knowledge, and they (and we) encourage you to try the course into which you place, even if you're apprehensive.
-If it becomes clear early in the quarter that it's not a good fit, talk to the department about adjusting your placement.
+Ordinarily, each department is confident in the insight your placement results provide about your background knowledge and the appropriate course in which you should begin.
+You should first pre-register for the appropriate course (or one of the appropriate courses) detailed in your placement results.
+They (and we) encourage you to try the course into which you place, even if you're apprehensive.
+If it becomes clear early in the quarter that it's not a good fit, you can speak to the department about adjusting your placement.
 Students with a strong math background who think they should be taking coursework beyond Calculus should see the next question.

-Your Physics placement is determined by your math placement and AP scores, if relevant.
+You will be considered for a Physics placement automatically as a result of your Math placement and AP/IB scores, if relevant.
 It does not obligate you to take Physics.

-Assuming it's a language we do offer at UChicago (and odds are that it is - we offer a lot of languages), you'll need to talk to the placement coordinator when you arrive on campus.
-See here for information.
+Assuming it's a language we do offer at UChicago (and odds are that it is - we offer a lot of languages), you'll need to talk to the appropriate language contact over the summer or when you arrive on campus.
+See here for a list of contacts.

 You can (provided you have the proper placement), but that doesn’t mean you have to.
 College isn’t high school; taking honors courses isn’t necessary to demonstrate what you know or how well you know it.
-At UChicago, honors sequences are designed as rigorous introductions to a subject for those interested in advanced study, and they are often particularly well suited for those interested in research.
+At UChicago, honors sequences are designed as rigorous introductions to a subject for those interested in advanced study in the subject, and they are often particularly well suited for those interested in research.

 Assuming you're invited to more than one, it's possible.
 However, we do recommend you be cautious about doing so, since each of those will be a significant time commitment.
 If you're interested in doing this, we generally recommend doing only three total classes in Autumn, if at all possible.
 We encourage you to talk through the pros and cons of this plan with your Adviser over the summer.

 There are always students who take the first quarter of an honors sequence and decide that it's not the right fit for them, which is totally fine.
-It's generally feasible to opt into the standard variant of the sequence come Winter quarter, but we'd recommend discussing it with your Adviser during your Autumn Quarter meeting.
+It's often feasible to opt into the standard variant of the sequence come Winter Quarter, but we'd recommend confirming with your Adviser during your Autumn Quarter meeting.

 Back to top